what really matters when it comes to dating and hooking up now

 In terms of dating, politics matters more now than ever.
 If a guy is a Trump supporter, it probably won't work.

 I think older and younger millennials differ a lot.
-I think (older) millennials recognise and respect the spectrum of gender and sexual identity, without the need to exist on it.
+I think (older) millennials recognize and respect the spectrum of gender and sexual identity, without the need to exist on it.
 I think we're more ok with, and less offended, by certain labels than the younger ones.”

 Sarah Benjamin, 26, New York